The Best Nike Shoes for Weightlifting

 Can I Wear Running Shoes When Lifting Weights?

-There's a big difference between running shoes and training shoes—they shouldn't be worn interchangeably.
+There’s a big difference between running shoes and training shoes — they shouldn’t be worn interchangeably.
 Running shoes are designed to provide shock absorption and support forward movement.
-They're often designed to be lightweight for runners to move speedily along the road or track.
-Weightlifting shoes, on the other hand, are built for multi-directional movement and stability, often with a low, flat and wide heel and rubber traction on the sole.
-It's best to wear running shoes for running or walking—not for weightlifting.
+They’re often designed to be lightweight for runners to move speedily along the road or track.
+Weightlifting trainers, on the other hand, are built for multidirectional movement and stability, often with a low, flat and wide heel and rubber traction on the sole.
+It’s best to wear running shoes for running or walking — not for weightlifting.

 Can I Lift Weights Barefoot?